- You have to understand and explain the kind of help you need.

 Age: Would you be more comfortable with an older mature nanny?
 Or would you prefer a younger nanny, perhaps a student?

-Education: Is it important to you to have a nanny who is formally trained in child development or in early childhood education?
+Education: Is it important for you to have a nanny who is formally trained in child development or in early childhood education?
 Is a college degree an important qualification?

 Other Important Factors: What can you afford to pay a nanny?
 How long a time commitment do you expect your nanny to make?
 These questions will get you started in defining the kind of nanny care you want for your children.
 After defining what you need and expect, the next decision to make is whether or not to select a nanny on your own or to pay a professional placement service to find a nanny.